mouse-org/tools-mouse/assets/md/help/adding-switching-groups.md

 ![](/images/creategroup.gif)

-After creating a new educator account, and entering your [Educator Code](https://tools.mouse.org/help/accounts-and-registration/), you will have 2 choices to gain full access to the site, Join a Group or Create a Group:
+After creating a new educator account, and entering your Educator Code, you will have 2 choices– Join a Group or Create a Group:

 1. Scroll down the page to fill in the "Create a Group" form.
 2. Name your Group, review, check the Permission Agreement, and click the button to create your first group!
+3. You will automatically become the “Group Manager” for all groups you create.
+[Learn more about this role here.](’/help/group-members/’)
-3. The playlist on your Group page will be empty until you add projects.
+4. The playlist on your Group page will be empty until you add projects.

 Your group name must be unique across all groups on Mouse Create.
 If you try to create a group and receive an error message, please try again using a more unique group name.
 We are working on making this error message more user friendly.

 **Joining an Existing Group:** If you do not want to start your own group, you can also join an existing group that was created by a different Mouse educator.
 You will need that group’s Group Code to join.
-The educator within the group you wish to join can find the Group Code underneath the group’s name on the group page.
-Joining any group as an educator will give you full access to manage the group’s playlist and students.
+The Group Manager within the group you wish to join can find the Group Code underneath the group’s name on the group page.
+To join, go to the More menu in the upper right corner and select “My Groups”.
+Choose the “Add Group” button.
+Enter the Group Code into the “Join a Group” form.

+**Becoming a Group Manager of an Existing Group:** If you would like full access to edit and manage a group that you did not create yourself, the Group Manager can give you “Group Manager” status from the “Actions” section of the “Members” area.
+Once you have been made a Group Manager you will have full access to manage the group’s playlist and students.

 ### Joining or Creating Multiple Groups